ZEPL/zepl-documentation/docs/faq.md

 Yes.
 Through Python and Scala you can programmatically access data from S3 or other publicly available data sources.

 ### What are the different roles available in Zepl?
-What rights do each have?
+What rights does each have?

 There are two levels of roles available in Zepl: